cjus/node-neo4j-presentation/presentation/teleprompt.md

 ^ We also learned that we actually think in terms of graphs

-and that a graph database is a natural tool for representing our data models and their relationships.
+and that :a: graph database is :a: [natural tool] for representing :our: [data models and their relationships].

 Finally, we saw the power of using graph databases to better understand current events.